Kulzer calls butter sculpting the 'best job I've ever had'

 “I got to carve a block with her,” Kulzer said.
 “She carved one side, I carved the other side.
 And she showed me how she would do it, so that I could kind of try to mimic it on my side.
 And surprisingly, it turned out to be a coherent sculpture.”

-Kulzer, 51, has taught art to students from kindergarten through 12th grade over the past 27 years in the Litchfield and ACGC school districts, and at Holy Trinity in Winsted.
-This fall, he’ll start on a 28th year of teaching, now in the Sauk Rapids-Rice district, teaching classes in computer graphics and photography for juniors and seniors.
+Kulzer, 51, has taught art to students from kindergarten through 12th grade over the past 27 years in the Litchfield, ACGC school districts, and at Holy Trinity in Winsted.
+This fall, he’ll start on a 28th year of teaching, now in the Sauk-Rapids Rice district, teaching classes in computer graphics and photography for juniors and seniors.

 He also has his own sculpture business, Kulzer Design Studios, and has worked for Brodin Studios.